bayegaspard/OpenSetPerf/README.md

 ### Steps to run:

-- Clone the repository using :
+- Clone the repository using the following commands:

 `git clone https://github.com/bayegaspard/OpenSetPerf.git`
 - Make sure you do that from the `dev` branch.